13588112254/littlefs/DESIGN.md

 collector in a scripting language, scanning for unused blocks on demand.

 While this approach may sound complicated, the decision to not maintain a free list greatly simplifies the overall design of littlefs.
-Unlike scripting languages, there are only a handful of data structures we need to traverse.
+Unlike programming languages, there are only a handful of data structures we need to traverse.
 And block deallocation, which occurs nearly as often as block allocation, is simply a noop.
 This "drop it on the floor" strategy greatly reduces the